Skip to main content

 • The task description as system context

-• Recent findings from the project (so it knows what other agents discovered)
+• Recent findings from the workspace (so it knows what other agents discovered)

 You can also specify a persona and pass notes (useful for retries):